 Fly Bangkok to Yangon

 No longer the capital but still Myanmar's largest city, Yangon remains one of the country's most important commercial hubs.
 International isolation over the last five decades has left the city with an enduring colonial charm.
-Architecture from a bygone era lines the streets of the old centre, whilst the beautiful Shwedagon Pagoda dominates the skyline.
-A dazzling Buddhist temple attracting pilgrims from all over the world.
+Architecture from a bygone era lines the streets of the old centre, whilst the beautiful Shwedagon Pagoda - a dazzling Buddhist temple attracting pilgrims from all over the world - dominates the skyline.

 Time to Yourself to Acclimitise

-You will be staying at Strand Hotel, Yangon
+You will be staying at Strand Hotel, Yangon, Breakfast

 Shwedagon PagodaThe Shwedagon Pagoda which dominates Yangon and can be seen from many parts of the city.
 Dating back more than 2,600 years it is one of the holiest places in the entire country.
 Originally built to house eight holy hairs of the Buddha it has been added to and re-built almost continuously.
 Its temples and shrines throng with the thousands of pilgrims and worshippers that come daily.

 Fly Yangon to Heho

 Drive from Heho to Inle Lake (Road Journey)